Back to Blog

 • Transition over 7–10 days when possible (see our transition guide below).

-• If you must change abruptly due to supply issues, expect softer stool; monitor hydration and energy.
+• If you must change abruptly due to supply issues, expect softer stool; monitor hydration, energy, and appetite closely.

 Read: